Scotland’s Zamir White suffers torn ACL

 The injury is season ending for the Fighting Scots tailback because recovery time for a torn ACL is around nine months to one year — depending on the severity of the injury.

-White ends is senior campaign with 148 carries for 2,086 rushing yards with 34 rushing touchdowns.
+White ends is senior campaign with 148 carries for 2,085 rushing yards with 34 rushing touchdowns and 38 total touchdowns.
+For his high school career, White tallied 738 carries for 7,168 yards with 119 rushing touchdowns and 127 touchdowns.

+Those staggering statistics ranks White fifth all time in North Carolina in total touchdowns and ninth all time in total rushing yards.

 White plans to sign his letter of intent to play for the University of Georgia on Dec.
 20, the first day of the early signing period.